audiobeing/helloworldproject/tutorials/tidalCycles/1_tidal_intro.md

 # estuary/tidalCycles
 <details open >
 <summary></summary>
-- tidal is a domain-specific programming language (DSL) for creating music that focuses on the creation and manipulation of patterns.
+Tidal is a domain-specific programming language (DSL) for creating music that focuses on the creation and manipulation of patterns.

-- estuary is a project that ports tidalCycles to the web (as well as other languages)
+Estuary is a project that ports tidalCycles to the web (as well as other languages)

 - it is smaller than tidalCycles
 - aims for easy collaboration and setup (see more about estuary on estuary.mcmaster.ca)
 </details>

 ## I. **start/stop sounds and sequences**